Strathfield (NSW)

 AreaSearch analysis of residential development drivers sees Strathfield recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Commercial approvals in FY-26 amounted to $770,000, reflecting the area's residential nature.
-Compared to Greater Sydney and nationally, Strathfield has around half the rate of new dwelling approvals per person, placing it among the 40th percentile of areas assessed.
-This results in relatively constrained buyer choice, supporting interest in existing dwellings.
-New building activity consists of approximately 82.0% detached dwellings and 18.0% attached dwellings, sustaining Strathfield's suburban identity with a concentration of family homes.
+This year, there have been $770,000 in commercial approvals, demonstrating Strathfield's residential nature.
+Compared to Greater Sydney and nationally, Strathfield has around half the rate of new dwelling approvals per person, placing it in the 40th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity shows 82.0% detached dwellings and 18.0% attached dwellings, sustaining Strathfield's suburban identity with a concentration of family homes suited to buyers seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests (46.0% at Census), indicating continued strong demand for family homes despite density pressures.

 Frequently Asked Questions - Development